 1. What does Perlara do?

 Perlara develops precision drug discovery programs for rare genetic diseases.
 We engineer model organisms to express patient mutations for use in industrial-scale, organism-based phenotypic screens,

 All animals sit on the same branch of the evolutionary tree and share thousands of genes.
 Many of these ancient genes are unchanged at the DNA level despite a billion years of evolution.

 Single gene diseases are caused by a spectrum of mutations and result in cellular defects.
 Missense mutations prevent proteins from folding correctly, which causes partial loss of gene function.
 Nonsense mutations prevent protein production, which a causes complete loss of gene function.

-4. CRISPR gene editing
+4. Gene editing

-CRISPR/Cas gene editing technology enables us to generate patient-mutation-matched Perlara disease models that leave no mutation behind.
+Gene editing technology enables us to generate patient-mutation-matched Perlara disease models that leave no mutation behind.